 Whether you’re attempting to catch crappies on a lake, pond, or other body of water, live bait is the most effective approach for catching the fish.
 A variety of baits are available to lure these elusive species, and they all have a similar action.
 The key to a successful crappie jig/live minnow combo is to find a size that works well for the specific species you’re targeting.

-A two-inch live minnow is the best bait to use on a crankbait/live minnow combo.
+A two-inch live minnow is the best bait for a crankbait/live minnow combo.
 It is important to hook the minnow behind the head, as you would with a grub.
-The jig hook point can be inserted into the mouth of the minnow and should come out of the minnow’s mouth, but it will sustain a much longer duration in the water.
+The jig hook point can be inserted into the mouth of the minnow and should come out of the mouth, but it will sustain a much longer duration in the water.
 Jig/live minnow combos work well when fishing in shallow bodies of water and are effective for catching bass.

-To find a school of crappie, use a fish finder or an electronic device.
+Find a school of crappie using a fish finder or electronic device.
 Position your boat so that you can drop the jig above the school.
 Crappie feed up, and this method is best used in shallower bodies of water during early spring.
 Be sure to use patience when jigging with this technique.
 A twitching action on the jig tip will replicate the movement of a live minnow as it descends.

 Comb-casting